Severino hurls shutout, Stanton powers Yanks past Astros 4-0

 GILES' FRUSTRATION

 Astros closer Ken Giles punched himself in the face while heading to the dugout after giving up a three-run homer to Gary Sanchez in the ninth inning Tuesday.
-Houston manager A.J.
 Hinch said it's a tough look for someone coming out of competition like that.
-"I understand the frustration," Hinch said.
+"I understand the frustration," he explained.
 "I understand how much these guys put into it, but in an ideal world, you can handle it a little more calmly and without the violence."

 UP NEXT